Testing results

 Walmart doesn't recall benzene-contaminated products

-Despite Valisure also identifying benzene in other products manufactured and sold by the company, like hand sanitizer and sunscreen, Walmart did not recall its line of deodorants that reportedly contain elevated benzene levels.
+Despite Valisure also identifying benzene in other products manufactured and sold by the company, Walmart did not recall its line of deodorants that reportedly contain elevated benzene levels.

 Walmart's liability